 To encourage emotional buying from your customers, focus on the feelings experienced when someone purchases (or fails to purchase) your product or service.
 This means that instead of communicating logical reasons to buy or the functional benefits of the products, talk about how it will make your customer feel—and how it will impact their lives.

 For instance, when selling insurance products, you’re actually selling the feelings of security, safety, and protection.
 A restaurant doesn’t sell food—it sells a fun experience with friends or an intimate, romantic setting with someone special.
 Marketing agencies aren’t selling marketing services—they are selling the pride a business owner feels because they grew their business or the envy they feel for outpacing a competitor.

 When done correctly, emotional selling is all about the feelings generated while using a product or service as well as the feelings created by not purchasing the product or service.
 This underlying, emotionally focused strategy can be used during many different types of activities, from sales conversations to advertisements or marketing collateral.

-Pro tip: Video conferencing software is a safe and efficient way to communicate with leads and customers in a face-to-face setting.
+Video conferencing software is a safe and efficient way to communicate with leads and customers in a face-to-face setting.
 Face-to-face conversations simplify the process of emotionally connecting with another person.
-Platforms like Zoom offer a cost-effective solution that your business can take advantage of to easily schedule and conduct video meetings.
+Platforms like Zoom offer a cost-effective solution your business can take advantage of to easily schedule and conduct video meetings.

-Customer relationship management (CRM) software can be used to organize your contacts and improve your interactions with them.
+Customer relationship management software (CRM) can be used to organize your contacts and improve your interactions with them.
 One way this can be done is through the note-taking features most CRMs offer, where you can document potential emotions to leverage while conversing with leads.